 St Leo's runs a BOYD (Bring Your Own Device) program.
-From 2024, Year 7 students will have the option of using either a PC/Windows-based or Apple OS device for all classes, which they will need for the start of Term 1 2024.
+For 2025, Year 7 students will have the option of using either a PC/Windows-based or Apple OS laptop for all classes, allowing students and parents/carers to choose the device they feel best suits their individual situation.

+Laptops will be needed for the start of Term 1 2025.